 Mark Green, Administrator of the United States Agency for International Development

-But with your help Education First Cambodia will soon be doing much more!
-It will establish a dormitory and leadership center where these talented young women can live, study and bond into a network that will support each other throughout their careers.
-At the leadership center Education First Cambodia will expand the English, computer training and critical thinking it provides, add classes on current events and life skills, assist the students to find career-building internships, invite speakers who can both educate and inspire, and help the brightest of the students secure scholarships to pursue graduate studies overseas.
+- In 2019, EFC established a dormitory and leadership center where its Women Scholars can live, study, and bond into a network that will support each other throughout their careers.
+Education First Cambodia is also using the leadership center to expand the critical thinking and other training it provides, assist the students to find career-building internships, invite speakers who can both educate and inspire, and help the brightest of the students secure scholarships to pursue graduate studies overseas.